darioflute/sospex/INSTALL.md

 The packages *lmfit*, *reproject*, and *fitsio* have to be installed from other channels:

-conda install -c GSECARS lmfit -y
+conda install -c cprescher lmfit -y

 conda install -c conda-forge reproject -y